The Cobb Cab: Student Philanthropy Programming + Why Students Are the Key to Alumni Engagement (and Giving)

 Commit, Kill or Reinvent: What to do with Events that Just Don’t Work

-Angela M. Joens, Assistant Vice Chancellor for Development Outreach, University of California Davis
+Angela Joens, Assistant Vice Chancellor of Development Outreach, UC Davis

 Engaging Young Alumni through Successful Volunteer Leadership

 Monday, 1:30 – 2:30 p.m.